3270 Extended Data Stream

 EDS

-(Extended Data Stream), and how to write Assembler code to use it in
+(Extended Data Stream), and how to write Assembler code to use it

 the MVS TSO/VTAM and EXCP programming environments.